embrace-io/embrace-docs/docs/open-telemetry/integration.md

 ---

 # Integration Setup
 The Embrace SDK can be configured to work with other components in the OpenTelemetry ecosystem.
-This includes any Exporters and instrumentation libraries that can run on the supported mobile platforms, so long as the underlying API is implementmented by Embrace.
+This includes any Exporters and instrumentation libraries that can run on the supported mobile platforms, so long as the underlying API is implemented by Embrace.
 It means that telemetry captured by the SDK can be sent directly from the mobile app to any configured OTel Collector.
 As well, additional OTel signals recorded by instrumentation libraries external to Embrace will be included in the Embrace session, as if they were recorded by the SDK itself.
 Any OTel APIs implemented by Embrace can also be used directly by SDK users if they so choose.

 ## Export to OpenTelemetry Collectors